prashanth-up/PyScripts/README.md

 # 3. Decrypt the Word
 A simple .py script which tries to guess the user-given word by running all iterations in each character.
 Includes Alphabets and Numbers only.

+# 4. Colors
+A game based on tkinter library with a basic GUI to guess the displayed color on text.